-The reason for the throng of fans was the eighth-annual Hall of Fame exhibition game between the New York Giants and the Detroit Tigers.
+The reason for the throng of fans was the fifth Hall of Fame Game between the New York Giants and the Detroit Tigers.

-With future Hall of Famer Hank Greenberg out of the lineup the Tigers were walloped 9-5 by the powerful lineup from the Big Apple led by the dynamic duo of future Hall of Famers Mel Ott and Johnny Mize.
+With future Hall of Famer Hank Greenberg out of the lineup, the Tigers fell to the Giants 9-5 as New York was led by future Hall of Famer Mel Ott.

-The contest was practically over before it started as the Giants jumped all over Tigers starter Hal White to the tune of five runs on as many hits in the first inning.
+The contest was practically over before it started as the Giants jumped all over Tigers starter Hal White – a native of Utica, N.Y., about 45 minutes from Cooperstown – to the tune of five runs on as many hits in the first inning.
 Sid Gordon fired the opening salvo with a slicing homer to right field.
-The Giants would add three more tallies on consecutive ground-rule doubles and an RBI single.
+The Giants would add three more tallies on consecutive ground rule doubles and an RBI single.

 Detroit was able to get two runs back in the bottom of the frame, one coming on a leadoff homer by shortstop Eddie Lake, his first of two solo shots for the day.
 However, the Giants would counter with two more runs in the second, bringing their total to seven runs scored in the first two innings.

 White would give up nine runs on 10 hits in three innings before being pulled from the contest.
 Two Tigers relievers then combined to close up the game with six shutout innings.